4.8.2 The Format Cells Dialog Box

 This checkbox is used to specify whether rich text formatting (for example, superscript and subscript) is enabled for the selected cells.
-Please note that when this checkbox is selected, the Wrap Text, Float and Ellipsis will not be editable.
+Please note that when this checkbox is selected, the Float and Ellipsis will not be editable.

 This box allows text entry in the specified cell.
 If it is checked, double-click in the specified cell to enter edit mode and use SHIFT+ENTER for multi-line entry.